ClicShopping/ClicShopping_V3/boutique/ext/ckeditor/plugins/a11ychecker/README.md

 **Running on local filesystem:** You cannot run Accessibility Checker on a local filesystem, since Quail uses an `XMLHttpRequest` for fetching its resources.
 This is not allowed when working with the `file://` scheme.

-## License
+## license

 Copyright (c) 2014-2016 CKSource - Frederico Knabben.
 All rights reserved.<br>
-Licensed under the terms of the [GNU General Public License Version 2 or later (the "GPL")](http://www.gnu.org/licenses/gpl.html).
+licensed under the terms of the [GNU General Public license Version 2 or later (the "GPL")](http://www.gnu.org/licenses/gpl.html).

-See LICENSE.md for more information.
+See license.md for more information.